 Thanks very much.

 I'm an American and I just came from Cairo and Alexandria with my family.
 I think that Egypt is safer any city that I have ever lived in in the United States, especially my own neighborhood.
 If you go with a tour guide then you are extra safe and those guys really know how to take care of you.
 Don't believe the media hype at all.
 We went to Tahrir Square and we even went through a protest.
 The truth is that many of the individuals that are involved in drama and violence are many of the same individuals that are sitting on the corner with nothing to do.
 Whenever something pops off they are ready to go and make it into something.
-Again, don't let the media fool you. almost 6 years ago
+Again, don't let the media fool you. about 6 years ago

 My name is Jess and I work with G Adventures.
 How exciting you're thinking about exploring Egypt & Jordan!